ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 This migration can take the form of one of the following:

 * OneDrive (SharePoint 2010/2013) – Administrators can move an existing OneDrive site hosted to SharePoint Online.
 Administrators can also leverage the capability of a Hybrid configuration to automatically redirect users to their OneDrive for Business post migration.
 * Network and local file shares – Most users will have a personal drive or a designated location on the network to save work which may not have a function assigned.
-To free up network storage and extend the ability to access files in the cloud, administrators can move files from a specific network path to the user’s OneDrive for Business site.
+To free up network storage and extend the ability to access files in the cloud, administrators can move files from a specific network path to the user's OneDrive for Business site.

 If a migration is not required, the deployment is referred to as a greenfield deployment.